robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 #### Gotcha shitfigher

 > Gotcha, shitfighter.
-You have been officially became a military target! (semcit.)
+You have officially become a military target! (semcit.)

 Why do Ukraine drones have a 4K hence the optic fiber guidance?
 Even a poor model pilot (or old Flight Simulator pilot) can use instrumental flight and a poor vision to navigate.
 But not the kids who get mad and do not enjoy the game when they use UAV as if they were video games.